alleghra/alleghra.github.io/_posts/2021-11-10-BeyondTellerrand.md

 Anyway, I was happy to see a talk about HTML and semantics and roles, and most of it **why** it's important to respect some basic rules.
 Yeah baby, there is **SEO and money** but there is also **accessibilty and users**.

-### Why do we really need oath anyway?, by Aaron Parecki
+### Why do we really need oauth anyway?, by Aaron Parecki

 ![Aaron Parecki]({{ site.baseurl }}/images/btconf2021/AaronParecki.png)

 Ahahahah Aaron!
 Aaron made us laugh during a talk about Oauth!
 Many times!
 Now, I really understand what it is, how it's working and why it is super usefull in many ways.
-Oath is like an hotel access card.
+Oauth is like an hotel access card.
 Brilliant.
 I really like when speakers talk about technical stuff but use common and daily things to explain them to everyone.
 It's the "Explain me like I'm 5" method everyone should use all the time.
 Because no one is left behind, and because it's fun.

 ### Unlock the fun!, by Ulrike Tausch